hashicorp/vault-guides/identity/vault-chef-approle/README.md

 ## Summary

-This project is a working implementation of the concepts discussed in the _"Delivering Secret Zero: Vault AppRole with Terraform and Chef" (link TBD)_ webinar.
+This project is a working implementation of the concepts discussed in the [_"Delivering Secret Zero: Vault AppRole with Terraform and Chef"_](https://www.hashicorp.com/resources/delivering-secret-zero-vault-approle-terraform-chef) webinar.

 It aims to provide a simple, end-to-end example of how to use Vault's [AppRole authentication method](https://www.vaultproject.io/docs/auth/approle.html), along with Terraform & Chef, to address the challenge of _secure introduction_ of an initial token to a target server/application.